 Jessie Wheedleton is native to nearby York, Pennsylvania.
 A graduate of Maine Maritime Academy and former watch officer for Sea Education Association, she returned home from her life teaching seamanship to teach the lessons of the Civil War.
 Jessie has worked full-time as a Licensed Battlefield Guide at Gettysburg since 2018.

 Kristopher D. White

 Kris is the deputy director of education at the American Battlefield Trust.
 White is a graduate of Norwich University with an M.A. in Military History and California University of Pennsylvania with a B.A. in History.
-He served as a ranger-historian for nearly five years at Fredericksburg and Spotsylvania National Military Park.
-White is the co-founder and chief historian of Emerging Civil War and co-creator of the Engaging the Civil War Series, a partnership between Southern Illinois University Press and Emerging Civil War.
-An award-winning speaker and editor, White has authored, co-authored, or edited nearly two dozen books, and he frequently leads tours in the United States and abroad.
+He served as a ranger-historian at Fredericksburg and Spotsylvania National Military Park.
+He has also served the Penn-Trafford Recreation Board as a historian, and as a continuing education instructor for the Community College of Allegheny County.
+White is the co-founder and chief historian emeritus of Emerging Civil War and co-creator of the Emerging Civil War Series.
+An award-winning speaker and editor, White has authored, co-authored, or edited some two dozen books, including four covering the Battle of Gettysburg.
+Kris frequently leads tours and staff rides in the United States and Europe.